 We plan to devote significant financial and other resources to further research and development, and commercialize tests using our Tr-DNA technology.
 Our initial focus is on two key applications: infectious disease detection and prenatal genetic testing.
 If developed, we intend to sell these products to independent clinical laboratories and hospital laboratories approved for performance of high-complexity tests.
 We have completed our proof of principle studies in these two key areas and must now validate these findings in human clinical samples.
 It is expected that the next phase of product development will last throughout 2006 and 2007.
-The next phase requires that we gain access to clinical samples pertinent to each product focus.
-We have executed research contracts with North Shore - Long Island Jewish (LIJ) Health System in Lake Success, New York and Eastern Virginia Medical School in Norfolk, Virginia.
-Because these studies are overseen by the respective IRB's of the institutions, they can be terminated for safety and efficacy issues.
+The next phase requires that we gain access to clinical samples pertinent to each and efficacy issues.
 If we do not gain access to human clinical samples, or do not complete the studies, this will prevent us from developing FDA approved products and will severely limit our ability to generate revenue through product sales.